 My time at GFM felt like a missions buffet!
 Monday afternoon I’d be in a Nepali home, Tuesday afternoon in an Iraqi home, Wednesday afternoon in a Burmese home, Thursday in an Afghan home, and Friday in an Ethiopian home.
 It was awesome!
 I love different cultures, and this town is filled with them!
 But, in the midst of this diversity, the Lord specifically broke my heart for one particular people.
 When I say “broke my heart,” I mean that out of all of the people I was interacting with, there was one group in particular that brought me to tears when thinking about their lack of the gospel.
 Therefore, as I finished the internship and entered my senior year of college, I began praying that the Lord would allow me to live among these people after college and share the gospel with them.

 After graduating college, I wasn’t sure what to do, so I went back to GFM for a second summer internship.
 During the last week, we hosted a short-term team from a church in Virginia called Peninsula Community Chapel.
 Perhaps, you’ve heard of them.
 To be honest, I wasn’t too excited about this team coming, because it was the last week of the internship, meaning it would be the last time I’d see the international friends I’d made.
 I knew this team was a group of high school students, so I was a little worried about getting some punk kid that would be culturally insensitive and not eat the food placed in front of them.
-I distinctly remember signing up for one of my ministry partners for the week, and as I was writing her name down, I said, “I don’t know who this Chelsea girl is, but she better be good!”
+I distinctly remember signing up for one of my ministry partners for the week, and as I was writing her name down, I said, “I don’t know who this Kelsey girl is, but she better be good!”
 I wonder if the Lord chuckled at that comment.

-It turns out, I had a great week with that Chelsea girl, and I even tried to convince her to move to Nashville with me.
+It turns out, I had a great week with that Kelsey girl, and I even tried to convince her to move to Nashville with me.
 She graciously declined, the week ended, and we parted ways saying, “well, I guess I’ll see you in heaven!”

 College is over.
 Now what?

 Meanwhile, I moved back home and continued to pray for the Lord to make a way for me to live among the people He placed on my heart.
 And, thankfully, He started putting a team together in Chicago!
 Two of my friends from college had a similar vision, so we started making our plans to head to Chicago.
 We even had a “vision” trip together.
 We got connected to a local ministry, found temporary housing, and started applying for jobs.
-In February of 2016, this Chelsea girl reached out to me somewhat out of the blue.
+In February of 2016, this Kelsey girl reached out to me somewhat out of the blue.